 The Community Health Status Assessment data includes multiple factors that influence access to care including poverty, insurance coverage, self-reported use of preventative care, hospitalization statistics, provider availability, and use of prenatal care.
-The connection between poverty and health is explored in detail in the Health Equity and Social, Economic, and Structural Determinants of Health section beginning on page 37.
+The connection between poverty and health is explored in detail in the social determinants of health section of this report beginning on page 37.

-Several communities in the North region have high rates of negative health indicators and poor health outcomes, which indicates a lack of access to healthcare and community resources (Figure 10.1).
+Several communities in the South region have high rates of negative health indicators and poor health outcomes, which indicates a lack of access to healthcare and community resources.